ubports/docs.ubports.com/porting/building-ubports-boot.rst

 Building ubports-boot
 =====================

-Ubuntu Touch uses Upstart rather than SystemD for its init daemon.
+Ubuntu Touch uses Upstart rather than Systemd for its init daemon.
 Because of this, it is not fully Halium-compatible and is not able to use the vanilla hybris-boot that Halium produces.
 For this reason, we need to build ubports-boot.

 Add source to Halium tree